Franck-T/portFolioProjects/README.md

 This is a simple web scraper built in python that can extract an item and its price, store it in a csv file to form a dataset.
 From there, we can also monitor for price changes and send an email whenever the price reached a certain target.

-Let's break it down for Feel free to navigate through  and use them as much as you like !!!
+Feel free to navigate through and use them as much as you like !!!